Can my body use 100 grams meat protein in one sitting for muscle growth?

 Conditions linked to it

-Understanding that you can absorb large amounts of protein is particularly relevant for specific populations and dietary strategies.
+Understanding that you can utilize large amounts of protein is particularly relevant for specific populations and dietary strategies.

 Symptoms and signals

-• Stalled strength gains: Inability to increase weight on the bar (progressive overload) often signals a recovery deficit rather than a training failure.
+- Stalled strength gains: Inability to increase weight on the bar (progressive overload) can reflect a recovery deficit, not just a training-program problem.

 What to do about it